frederickm13/frederickm13.github.io/_posts/2021-06-16-httpclient-sendasync.md

 ---
-title: How to re-use an HttpClient instance with SendAsync.
+title: How to re-use an HttpClient instance with SendAsync
 layout: Post
 date:  2021-06-16 -0600
 external: GitHub